Synaptic vesicle: Vesicle pools

 Vesicles in the nerve terminal are grouped into three pools: the readily releasable pool, the recycling pool, and the reserve pool.
 These pools are distinguished by their function and position in the nerve terminal.
 The readily releasable pool are docked to the cell membrane, making these the first group of vesicles to be released on stimulation.
 The readily releasable pool is small and is quickly exhausted.
 The recycling pool is proximate to the cell membrane, and tend to be cycled at moderate stimulation, so that the rate of vesicle release is the same as, or lower than, the rate of vesicle formation.
 This pool is larger than the readily releasable pool, but it takes longer to become mobilised.
 The reserve pool contains vesicles that are not released under normal conditions.
 This reserve pool can be quite large (~50%) in neurons grown on a glass substrate, but is very small or absent at mature synapses in intact brain tissue.

 Physiology

-The synaptic vesicle cycle
+Synaptic vesicle cycle

 The events of the synaptic vesicle cycle can be divided into a few key steps: